Chincoteague pony: History

 The island itself has also undergone change.
-At one time, the island was connected to the lowest point of Fenwick Island.
-In August 1933, a hurricane created an inlet south of Ocean City, Maryland, separating the two landforms.
-After the storm, between 1933 and 1935, a permanent system of artificial jetties was built to preserve the inlet as a navigation channel.
-As a result of the jetties disrupting sand movement in the area, the island has drifted considerably westward, and the two landmasses are now over 1 km apart.
+At one time, the island was connected to the southernmost point of Fenwick Island.
+In August 1933, the 1933 Chesapeake–Potomac hurricane created an inlet south of Ocean City, Maryland, separating the two landforms.
+After the storm, a permanent system of artificial jetties was built to preserve the inlet as a navigation channel.
+As a result of the jetties disrupting sand movement in the area, the island has drifted westward, and the two landmasses are now over 1 km apart.